tripal/tripal/docs/dev_guide/biodata/tripaldbx.rst

 .. note::

   This API expects all table names to be wrapped in curly brackets with an integer indicating the schema the table is in.
-For example, {1: feature} would indicate the feature table in the current Tripal DBX managed schema, {0: system} would indicate the drupal system table and additional numeric indices would be used for extra Tripal DBX managed schema.
+For example, ``{1: feature}`` would indicate the feature table in the current Tripal DBX managed schema, ``{0: system}`` would indicate the Drupal system table and additional numeric indices would be used for extra Tripal DBX managed schema (i.e. ``{2: feature}``).

 Alternatively, if you have a specific query in mind and do not need the security or overhead of the query builder, then you can use the Drupal ``query()`` method to execute it directly.
 The following example shows how you would execute the equivalent query built by the query builder above: